Hey!

 Ninja Squid Builds

-Last of the three, this is how you should build for this weapon if neither of the two above explanations describes you.
+Last of the three, this is how you should build for this weapon if neither of the two above explanations describes how you want to play.
 If you don't want to play as aggressively as often or if your team is slower without having exceptional paint output, then you can run something like this.
-It's worth noting that this weapon usually fits best on teams that can quickly get picks and push forward and is harder to, but still entirely possible to justify running otherwise.
+Not as common or good as Quick Respawn but there is plenty of merit to running a Decavitator build like this especially if the opponents' playstyles or team composition make it more ideal for you to play defensively more often.

 Dishonorable Mentions

-Lastly, I'd just like to go over some abilities that are straight-up suboptimal to run despite sometimes being fairly popular.
+Lastly, I'd like to go over some abilities where I can't see any argument to run them in the current state of the game despite them sometimes being popular.
 Don't get me wrong here - I could totally see why someone would find one or more of these abilities fun.
-You're absolutely more than welcome to play with whatever gear you want and I won't get upset over it.
+You're absolutely more than welcome to play with whatever gear you want and I won't get upset at you over it.
 This actually applies to everything with this guide.
-The goal here is to recommend what you should and shouldn't do it you want to win and want some good long-term growth with this weapon, but this ultimately is a game and the bottom line should be having fun before anything else.
+The goal here is to recommend what you should and shouldn't do if your goal is to win and want some good long-term growth with this weapon, but this ultimately is a game and the bottom line should be having fun before anything else.

 With that being said...